Here are the most common Car Insurance Spain FAQs:

 Yes.
 Most Spanish insurance companies include protection for your windscreen.
 The service is also very efficient with several auto glass companies offering a fast service to repair or replace your damaged window by liaising directly with the insurer for you, at no extra cost to you.

 Of course.
-Depending on the insurer a courtesy car can be made available after an accident and agreement has been reached to repair the vehicle.
-Some will even provide a courtesy car if yours is off the road for a non-claim such as mechanical reasons.
+Depending on the insurer a courtesy car is available after an accident and agreement has been reached to repair the vehicle.
+Some will even provide a courtesy car if yours is at a garage for mechanical reasons.

 Car insurance in Spain is a 12 month contract between you and the insurance company.
 It is automatically renewable unless either party gives notice in writing.
 If you wish to renew you just need to ensure the premium is paid.
 The insurer most give two months notice if they do not wish to renew your insurance contract.
 You must give at least one month if you do not wish to renew your car insurance.